SoftwareAG/sagdevops-templates/templates/sag-spm-boot-winrm/README.md

 ```

 ### System requirements for the Command Central machine

+The machine where Command Central is installed should meet the following requirements:

 * Windows 7 of higher
 * PowerShell version 5.0 or higher